NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 }
 ```

-{% include image-modal.html link="practical_assets/24-circos-breakpoints.png" %}
+{% include image-modal.html link="practical_assets/24-circos-breakpoints.png" max-width="60%" %}

 Read the comments to get an overall sense of what each code chunk does.
 Much of the details within each function are minor formatting operations, such as resizing, reshaping, coloring, etc.

-If you want to learn details about any of these plotting functions or the ones we used for the barplot, type ? followed by the name of the function, e.g. ?circos.genomicLink, and help documents for that function will appear on the lower-right panel if they are available:
+If you want to learn details about any of these plotting functions or the ones we used for the barplot, type ? followed by the name of the function, e.g. `?circos.genomicLink`, and help documents for that function will appear on the lower-right panel if they are available:

-{% include image-modal.html link="practical_assets/25-help-docs.png" %}
+{% include image-modal.html link="practical_assets/25-help-docs.png" max-width="70%" %}

 ---